— ACADEMIC CURRICULUM

 Language immersion

-Our trilingual program offers numerous benefits for your child: overall well-being, improved auditory perception, memory stimulation, enhanced language and communication skills, improved coordination and motor control, and the fostering of creativity and self-expression.
-By incorporating songs, rhythms, and musical games into daily activities, we stimulate all aspects of your child’s development.
+Our multilingual program offers many benefits for your child: overall well-being, improved auditory perception, memory stimulation, enhanced language and communication skills, improved coordination and motor control, and encouragement of creativity and self-expression.
+By incorporating songs, rhythms, and musical games into daily activities from an early age, we stimulate all aspects of your child’s development.

 Philosophy and Critical Thinking